lipstick plant

 The best light for your lipstick plant is bright, indirect light.
 This can be achieved with artificial grow lights, or by positioning your plant near an east or west-facing window.
 A south-facing window is also a good option, as long as the sunlight is filtered by a sheer curtain.

-These plants should not be exposed to direct afternoon sunlight, so consider this when selecting a position near a west-facing window.
-Moving or rotating the plant to allow light to all sides of the plant can encourage better flower production.
+These house plants should not be exposed to direct afternoon sunlight, so consider this when selecting a position near a west-facing window.
+In order for your lipstick plant flower buds to grow better, you should move them to a brighter spot.

 Temperature and Humidity